Technical SEO: Definition, Benefits, and How to Optimize It

 8. Make Sure There Is No Orphan Content

-Orphan content is content that has no parents or no internal links.
+Orphan page is content that has no parents or no internal links.
 If you add internal links to the content on your website, the chance for a top website on the SERP will be even greater.

 The more internal links that lead to your website pages, the more Google will think that these pages are important.
 Not only search engines, website visitors can also find it when opening your page on the internet.